sahidursuman/card_mask/README.md

 # CardMask

-CardMask is a simple `ViewHelper` wrapper that generates a mask for card numbers.
+CardMask is a simple `ViewHelper` wrapper that generates a mask for card numbers, perfect for the [Stripe API](https://stripe.com/docs/api).

 ## Installation